HushmKun/Artec/README.md

 ## Contributing

+Big Thanks to [Link-](https://github.com/Link-) for jump starting the project.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.